 What to add to your diet

 Drinking clear liquids, such as chicken broth, may be beneficial.
-Clear liquids can help you stay hydrated without exacerbating your condition.
+Clear liquids can help you stay hydrated without worsening your condition.
 It may also help to pour yourself a soothing cup of herbal tea, such as chamomile.
 Herbal teas may help reduce stomach spasms.

 Eating foods that are binding, like plain white rice and bananas, may also help to bulk up stool.
 Toast with jam is another easy-to-digest choice.
 Most jams contain pectin, which may be an added benefit.